Mountains of the Moon (film): Music

 The original music was composed by Michael Small, who incorporated genuine traditional African music into a traditional orchestral palette.
 The soundtrack album was released on Polydor Records, but is long out of print.
 There are two major themes, one for Burton and the other for Africa.
 There is also a love theme for Burton's relationship to his wife Isabel Burton (portrayed in the movie by Fiona Shaw).

 Availability

 The film was released in a pan and scan VHS edition from a widescreen laserdisc and is currently available as both a pan and scan and widescreen DVD.

+Imprint Films released the film on Blu-ray in its original aspect ratio along with special features on February 28, 2024.

 Reception

 Peter Travers described Mountains as "an epic of sweep and intimacy", and Siskel & Ebert gave it two thumbs up.
 Ebert wrote, "It's the kind of movie that sends you away from the screen filled with curiosity to know more about this man Burton."
 In Newsweek, critic Jack Kroll wrote, "The exploits of Sir Richard Francis Burton make Lawrence of Arabia look like a tourist."
-Mountains of the Moon holds a rating of 65% on Rotten Tomatoes based on 17 reviews.
+Mountains of the Moon holds a rating of 67% on Rotten Tomatoes based on 18 reviews.